Best Coffee Bean Grinder For A French Press - UK Reviews 2019

 There are of course other options available.
 I find this one to be the best quality at the most affordable price.
 It is certainly ideal for delivering coarse grain.
 That is what you need for a French Press style coffee.

-Cheap and Inexpensive Budget Coffee Grinders for French Press
+Cheap Budget Coffee Grinder for French Press

 Now although the burr is the best on the market without any question, some people just want to be able to grind up some beans, as and when they need them. they also do not want to, or can not afford to, splash out a fortune on a fancy machine.